 Ok, back to retirement.
 My retirement gift to myself is a new 2007 Yamaha Road Star, 1700cc.
 It was the first to arrive at the D&E Yamaha shop in Visalia.
 The manager Steve Tillery simply said, "I have a Road Star too and I love it.....I think this is a good fit for you."
 I've owned bikes since I was 16, but this is my first 'big bike.'

 So, I am a bit nervous about my first ride all the way out to La Joya, New Mexico.
 "Would I get tired after only 200 miles?"
 "What if I broke down?"
 "What if I run out of gas?"

-Too many "what if's'" and with those few words spoken to myself, I'm off on my first big road trips.
-When the past come into foscus with the present, I know that I made the right choices.
+Too many "what if's'" and with those few words spoken to myself, I'm off on my first big road trip.
+As the past comes into focus with the present, I know that I made the right choice.
 Here are some pictures of my first trip out to La Joya, during those 'early years.'

 For the 2006 ride, the odometer records 2,497 miles . . . . .